cgconverse/Employee-Tracker/README.md

 ## Description

-An app that allows the user to manage a company's employees.
+An app that allows a business owner to manage the company's employees.

 ## User Story